20 Most Destructive Hurricanes to Have Hit the US

 As on 1992, hurricane Andrew was the most expensive hurricane in the history of the United States of America.
 It was the first hurricane in the 1992 Atlantic hurricane season.
 It inflicted considerable damage to many oil platforms.
 Five drilling wells of one oil company were blown off course.

-Destruction caused by Hurricane Andrew
+Destruction Caused by Hurricane Andrew

 Hurricane Ike struck the US in 2008, damaging property worth more than $37 billion.
 Nearly 200 people lost their lives due to this destructive hurricane.
 This CapeVerde-type hurricane was the most intense Atlantic storm of 2008.

 Hurricane Ike was a category 4 hurricane.
 Winds reached speeds of 230 kmph at the peak of this hurricane.
 It lasted for nearly two weeks.
 It caused significant damage along the Mississippi coastline and the Florida Panhandle.
+It sent as much as 15 feet of water surging into parts of Harris County and affected nearly 250,000 homes.

-Hurricane Ike's impact in the State of Louisiana
+Hurricane Ike's Impact in the State of Louisiana

 This intense tropical cyclone affected Bahamas, YucatanPeninsula, Cayman Islands, Jamaica, Atlantic Canada, Haiti, Nicaragua, Honduras, Yucatan, Cuba, Florida, Europe, Belize and the East Coast of the US.